RaulSalinasHerrada/fast-api-sklearn-deployment/README.md

 Ready to use project (and docker image) for deploying sklearn models using fastAPI

-## What the hell is this all about
+## What is this all about

-**TLDR: It's an API, just use a POST response on api/predict with a JSON {'data':{dict(str,float)}} and a header {'access_token': API_KEY} on the IP in the server and you will get a dictionary {'prediction': str} with the prediction**
+**TLDR: Just use a POST response on api/predict with a JSON {'data':{dict(str,float)}} and a header {'access_token': API_KEY} on the IP in the server and you will get a dictionary {'prediction': str} with the prediction**

 The API itself is composed by these capabilities

-* `GET` Serves as a hello world message.
+* `GET /` Serves as a hello world message.
 Useful to know if the server is up
 * `POST api/predict/` predicts given a dictionary of infomration named `data`.
-The output is just the class prediction
+The output is just the class prediction.
+The model imputs the missing data using `KNN` with `n` equals 5

-All of the `api/*` responses need a header with the format `{'access_token':API_KEY}` to improve security.
-In order to not save the `API_KEY` on `.env`, the dockerfile runs a script to generate an `API_KEY` as soon as the build is finished.
-You can check it by inspecting the container
+All `POST` responses need a header with the format `{'access_token':API_KEY}` to authenticate the usage.
+A default key is already in

 The pipeline has been tested on some cloud services.

 ## Some useful commands to run locally

-Set virtual environment running the `setup_venv.bat` or copy-pasting these commands on the terminal (works for windows)
+To set up the virtual environment

 ```bat
 python -m venv venv